Evolutions of in-medium baryon-baryon scattering cross sections and stiffness of dense nuclear matter from Bayesian analyses of FOPI proton flow excitation functions: Introduction

 The rest of the paper is organized as follows: in the next section we briefly summarize the IBUU modeling and Bayesian analysis approach.
 In particular, we discuss how the single parameter $K$ uniquely characterizes the stiffness (measured by the speed of sound) of dense nuclear matter with the momentum-independent Skyrme interaction used in the present work.
 In Section \ref{Results}, we present and discuss our results.
-In particular, in subsection \ref{IBUU-P}, using the IBUU in the traditional approach we investigate the individual roles of the in-medium baryon-baryon scattering cross section and the stiffness of nuclear EOS on the evolution of proton directed and elliptical flow from mid-central Au+Au reactions with a beam energy from 150 MeV to 1200 MeV per nucleon.
+In particular, in subsection \ref{IBUU-P}, using the IBUU in the traditional approach we investigate the individual roles of the in-medium BBSCS and the stiffness of nuclear EOS on the evolution of proton directed and elliptical flow from mid-central Au+Au reactions with a beam energy from 150 MeV to 1200 MeV per nucleon.
 These data are then used as training and validating data for the GP emulator of the IBUU simulator.
-In subsection \ref{B-results}, we discuss results of our Bayesian inference of the evolution of the in-medium baryon-baryon scattering cross section and the stiffness of nuclear EOS.
+In subsection \ref{B-results}, we discuss results of our Bayesian inference of the evolution of the in-medium BBSCS and the stiffness of nuclear EOS.
 Finally, we summarize our work in Section \ref{sum}.
+Though out the paper, we use the abbreviation PDF for Probability Distribution Functions.